binary-com/academy/README.md

 Why is this important?
 This value is used to show pages and posts.
-Without it, jekyll will have nightmare and bad things will hapen.
+Without it, jekyll will have nightmare and bad things will happen.

-- All sidebar elements and links are loaded dinamically, according to the language within permalink.
-Example: If Jekyll see value /ru/ in the url (which is added to the page or post permalink), it will load last 10 Russian posts, generate Russian links for learning center, show Russian contributors, show russian version of promotional boxes.
+- All sidebar elements and links are loaded dynamically, according to the language within permalink.
+Example: If Jekyll see value /ru/ in the url (which is added to the page or post permalink), it will load last 10 Russian posts, generate Russian links for learning center, show Russian contributors, show Russian version of promotional boxes.

 ===========================================================